hanjos/hanjos.github.io/code.md

 # Code

 Here is some of my code available in the wild.
 Unfortunately my meatier stuff is employer-owned, but I still have some interesting things running around.

-Most of the stuff below is rather old, so they may not run correctly, if at all, in newer versions of their respective languages.
+Most of the code below is rather old, so it might not work in the latest and greatest versions.
+That being said, nothing seems like it'd take more than a quick fix to bring up to speed, so I might put in some time to do so.
+PRs are welcome :)

 {% assign sorted_tags = site.data.code | map: 'tags' | join: ',' | downcase | split: ',' | group_by_exp: 'item', 'item' | sort: 'name' %}
 {% assign max_count = sorted_tags | map: 'size' | sort | last | times: 1.0 %}